General School Information (FAQ)

 Please do not send your child into school wearing jewellery unless they are wearing it for religious reasons.
 This is for reasons of safety as well as security.
 The only earrings that children should wear are simple studs or sleepers.
 We cannot accept responsibility for any losses.
 If it is valuable or precious, please keep it at home.

-Teachers will only release your children at the end of the day into the hands of the adult responsible for them.
-If there is a change in who is picking your child up, please let the teacher know so that there is no confusion and worry at the end of the day.
+In Primary, teachers will only release your children at the end of the day into the hands of the adult responsible for them.
+If there is a change in who is picking your child up, please let the office know so that there is no confusion and worry.
+In the event of any delay, please also let the office know.

 If your child needs to use an inhaler, they should keep it with them at all times but you must still complete the necessary form, as above, in order for us to be able to administer the inhaler when required.

-We welcome parents in school to help, either in their own class or elsewhere.
+We welcome parents in school to help, either in their own child´s class or elsewhere.
 We usually wait a few weeks at the beginning of the year before inviting you in, so that the children can settle into a routine.
 Parents can help with reading, changing library books, working with a group in Art and in a variety of ways according to your talents and the needs of the class.
 All parents (or grandparents) who offer their services need to provide a CV and reference.
+Long term helpers have to have the relevant CRB checks.

 When parking to drop off or pick up children, parents are advised that normal road rules apply and you should not park on the yellow lines or double park as it becomes increasingly difficult for other road users to manoeuvre, thus causing safety concerns for children and adults crossing the road to come into the school.
 Please DO NOT drop students of any age at the steps to the school.

-Children have playtimes morning and afternoon, as well as lunch-time break.
+Children have a break in the morning, as well as lunch-time break.
 Our expectations of good behaviour extend through these breaks.

-Please see uniform list for list of the items required for the compulsory PE kit.
+Please see uniform list for all of the items required for the compulsory PE kit.
 Please ensure all items of clothing are labelled—if they are not labelled we cannot return them.

 Because of the health risks concerned with over exposure to strong sunlight, parents are asked to apply sunscreen before the child comes to school and to keep a labelled bottle in their bag.
 It is worth mentioning that these risks apply not just during the summer months, but throughout the year in Spain.